Egyptian mythology: The reign of the sun god

 In the period of the mythic past after the creation, Ra dwells on earth as king of the gods and of humans.
 This period is the closest thing to a golden age in Egyptian tradition, the period of stability that the Egyptians constantly sought to evoke and imitate.
 Yet the stories about Ra's reign focus on conflicts between him and forces that disrupt his rule, reflecting the king's role in Egyptian ideology as enforcer of maat.

 In an episode known in different versions from temple texts, some of the gods defy Ra's authority, and he destroys them with the help and advice of other gods like Thoth and Horus the Elder.
 At one point he faces dissent even from an extension of himself, the Eye of Ra, which can act independently of him in the form of a goddess.
-The Eye goddess becomes angry with Ra and runs away from him, wandering wild and dangerous in the lands outside Egypt.
+The Eye goddess becomes angry with Ra and runs away from him, wandering wild and dangerous in the lands outside Egypt, usually Nubia.
 Weakened by her absence, Ra sends one of the other gods—Shu, Thoth, or Anhur, in different accounts—to retrieve her, by force or persuasion.
 Because the Eye of Ra is associated with the star Sothis, whose heliacal rising signaled the start of the Nile flood, the return of the Eye goddess to Egypt coincides with the life-giving inundation.
 Upon her return, the goddess becomes the consort of Ra or of the god who has retrieved her.
 Her pacification restores order and renews life.